sahil7882/ReactDemo/README.md

 ## Features

-this ReactDemo application can use to manipulate text like convert UpperCase,LowerCase, Remove Extra Sapces from text etc.
+this ReactDemo application can manipulate text. like convert text to UpperCase,LowerCase and Remove Extra Sapces from text etc.

 ### `npm start`